 Marriot has featured charging stations for over a decade.
 According to Denise Naguib, VP of sustainability & supplier diversity at Marriott, “1,700 charging stations at more than 600 hotels, ranging from one unit to as many as 15, depending on guest demand.”
-She goes on to state the decision to install the stations begins at the hotel level rather than with corporate, Naguib said, “Some markets have a lot of customers that have EVs and are looking for [chargers].”
+She goes on to state that the decision to install the stations begins at the hotel level rather than with corporate, as “some markets have a lot of customers that have EVs and are looking for [chargers].”

 Hilton launched a dual partnership with Tesla and General Electric three years ago to provide an array of different charging equipment.
 When Destination Hotels was approached by Tesla to create a partnership, Lamie Sabatier, CEO of Two Roads Hospitality, the parent company of Destination Hotels, thought it was a no-brainer.
 They were able to attract more tech-savvy and higher-income clientele.

 Your EV Chargers Are an Investment In the Future

 While some hotels choose to offer EV charging as a free amenity to guests, others want to utilize chargers as a secondary source of income.
 Blink offers several business models, right for a variety of businesses.
 We install chargers and add your hotel to our exclusive Blink Network, which allows your business to set hours of operation, control who can and cannot use the station, charge each client, and even remotely operate the station.